 Need to wee more often

 In early pregnancy you may need to pass urine more often than usual because your womb is expanding and pressing on your bladder.

 The hormone progesterone also makes you need to wee more, as well as sometimes causing constipation.

 Feeling nauseous and/or being sick

-However, if you are a feeling down or anxious for a large part of the day and it seems to be lasting longer than one month it is important that you talk to your midwife or GP about how you are feeling.
+Pregnancy brings anxieties and stresses as well as happiness.
+However, if you are a feeling down or anxious for a large part of the day and it seems to be lasting longer than a couple of weeks it is important that you talk to your midwife or GP about how you are feeling.